 It’s no secret that the life insurance industry in Australia and New Zealand faces a profitability problem.
 According to KPMG, Australian life insurers suffered losses of $1.3 billion in the 2020 financial year alone.

 These losses are unsustainable, and threaten the viability of many of the products life insurers and their policyholders depend on.
 The pricing curves many insurers rely on are out of date, designed to sell rather than maintain value.
 This goes hand in hand with Australian life insurers historically prioritizing new business growth, an approach that hasn’t succeeded as evidenced by direct premiums declining by 6.1 percent in 2020.
-Life insurers are now forced to look more closely at their in-force books, and specifically solve the problem of optimising in-force value.
+Life insurers are now forced to look more closely at their in-force books, and specifically solve the problem of optimizing in-force value.

 In order to immediately address the problem of profitability, executives must rethink the way their businesses set prices.
 Life insurers can significantly move the dial by adjusting their approach to in-force pricing.
 Because of the potential value this could generate, in-force pricing is becoming a top priority for many.
 But getting it right isn’t a given.
-Without optimising their pricing curves and moving away from flat price increases, life insurers leave significant value on the table.
+Without optimizing their pricing curves and moving away from flat price increases, life insurers leave significant value on the table.

-Montoux’s experience supporting Australian life insurers through major in-force re-prices indicates that an in-force price optimisation approach provides the opportunity to improve embedded value by at least 2x what can be achieved through a generic flat increase.
+Montoux’s experience supporting Australian life insurers through major in-force re-prices indicates that an in-force price optimization approach provides the opportunity to improve embedded value by at least 2x what can be achieved through a generic flat increase.
 Here’s how that works.

 In-force prices need to increase - but not through traditional flat price increases